New Step in Photonics Development: "Skoltech" Creates Photonic Chips for the First Time in Russia

 The development will help provide domestic manufacturers with telecommunications solutions

-Skoltech has designed and successfully tested photonic integrated circuits for the first time, capable of operating with high-frequency signals with a bandwidth of up to 22 GHz.
+At Skoltech, photonic integrated circuits capable of operating with high-frequency signals with a bandwidth of up to 22 GHz have been designed and successfully tested for the first time.
 This was reported by the university's press service.

-The developers have created a photonic chip, similar to those used in broadband optical communication systems with a capacity of up to 100 Gbit/s per wavelength.
-These circuits have been successfully tested on fully domestic test boards, allowing operation with high-frequency signals of more than 40 GHz.
+The developers have created a photonic chip, analogues of which are used in broadband optical communication systems with a capacity of up to 100 Gbit/s per wavelength.
+These circuits have been successfully tested on fully domestic test boards that allow working with high-frequency signals above 40 GHz.

 Products for high-speed data transmission can now be fully localized not only in terms of development but also in terms of production.